SamuelSwartzberg/flashcardifying_text_temp/ling/beyond-structural-parts/more-than-1p/interlinguistics/✔️-languages.md

 #### koine

-»⟮A koine⟯« is ⟮＿a lingua franca＿⟯ which is a languoid of ⟮two mutually intelligible languages⟯.
+»⟮A koine⟯« is ⟮＿a lingua franca＿⟯ created from ⟮2+ mutually intelligible languoids⟯.

 #### auxiliary languages